 How to Store Payroll Records

 In most cases, you have three storage options for payroll records that you need to keep.
-You could keep the files yourself, box up and store the paper files offsite, or maintain the documents and data electronically.
+You can keep the files yourself, box and store the paper files off-site, or maintain the documents and data electronically.
 Here are some considerations for paper versus electronic payroll file storage.

-There are storage companies like Iron Mountain that will maintain your paper documents securely if you don’t have room to keep them onsite.
-The benefit of a secure off-site storage facility is that you don’t have to worry about storage space, or maintaining confidential health information such as leave request forms, from being accessible to staff in violation of HIPAA law.
+There are storage companies that will maintain your paper documents securely if you don’t have room to keep them on-site.
+The benefit of a secure off-site storage facility is that you don’t have to worry about storage space or keeping confidential health information such as leave request forms, from being accessible to staff in violation of HIPAA law.

 Store Required Payroll Information Electronically

-There are also companies like Docusign that store electronic data for you.
-However, you’d need to verify the online data storage account is secure because payroll data contains sensitive information like birth dates, bank accounts, and social security numbers.
+There are companies like DocuSign that store electronic data for you.
+However, you’d need to verify the online data storage account is secure because payroll data contains sensitive information like birth dates, bank accounts, and Social Security numbers.